SophieDeBenedetto/blog/posts/go_concurrency.md

 This function will listen to the range of messages being written to the input channel.
 It will collect the results of each student registration message in order to return this collection back to `RegisterStudents`.
 It will do so by establishing an instance of `RegisterStudentsResults` and appending each result received over the channel to this instance's `Results` collection.

-Then, it will decrement the WaitGroup's counter, since our receipt of a message over the `input` channel means that a goroutine has concluded:
+Then, it will decrement the WaitGroup's counter, since our receipt of a message over the `input` channel means that a `ConcurrentRegisterStudetn` goroutine has concluded:

 ```go
 func handleResults(input chan StudentRegistrationResult, output chan RegisterStudentsResults, wg *sync.WaitGroup) {